kimai/kimai/var/docs/installation.md

 You need GIT and [Composer](https://getcomposer.org/doc/00-intro.md) on the machine where you want to install Kimai.

+## Docker

+There is a dedicated about [our Docker setup](docker.md), which is primarily meant for use in development.

-## Installing on a personal computer (instead of a server)
+## Installing on a personal computer

-### 1. No need to use www-data user
+### Which user to use - no need to use www-data user?!

 The installation instructions are intended primarily for server applications.

-If you are installing Kimai 2 on a desktop or laptop computer - even for use in a local network, but where the computer primarily serves as a single user computer - you will avoid permission errors by subsituting ```www-data``` in the relevant commands with your username.
+If you are installing Kimai 2 on your personal computer - even for use in a local network, but where the computer primarily serves as a single user computer - you will avoid permission errors by subsituting `www-data` in the relevant commands with your username.

-In particular, ```sudo -u www-data``` is a command which grants the ```www-data``` user temporary administrator/super-user privileges).
+In particular, `sudo -u www-data` is a command which grants the `www-data` user temporary administrator/super-user privileges).
 However, depending on the configuration of your particular computer, you may be able to avoid sudo altogether (your user may already have adequate permissions).

-You can try first leaving ```sudo -u www-data``` altogether in the relevant commands.
-If you have permission errors, you can substitute it for ```sudo -u username``` in the relevant commands (where username is the username that runs the server - if you don't know, it is likely your own username that you login with).
+You can try first leaving `sudo -u www-data` altogether in the relevant commands.
+If you have permission errors, you can substitute it for `sudo -u $USER` in the relevant commands (where username is the username that runs the server - if you don't know, it is likely your own username that you login with).

-### 2. Chown & Chmod commands
+### chown & chmod commands

-Further, chown & chmod commands should be for the username that runs the server instead of ```www-data``` (again, if you don't know, it is likely your own username).
+Further, `chown` and `chmod` commands should be for the username that runs the server instead of `www-data` (again, if you don't know, it is likely your own username).

 Also note that, depending on where you are installing Kimai 2 and how your computer is configured, you may also receive "operation not permitted" errors when setting file permissions (chown and chmod commands).
-In that case, prefix them with ```sudo ```.
+In that case, prefix them with `sudo`.

+### Still doesn't work?

+These infos were added to give you some possible guidance if you run into troubles.
+The Linux (and Mac) filesystem with its permission structure, especially when using server software, can be tricky and challenging.

+But this has NOTHING to do with Kimai and we might not be able to help you in such situations ... it is your system and responsibility, be aware that wrong permissions might break Kimai and can also lead to security problems.

 ## Hosting & 1-click installations